steve1066d/devore.tubs/install.md

 This updated microprocessor is meant to be installed on a Softub controller board.
-It is compatible with the C-2001, C-2003, C-2006, and C-2013 board revisions, both the European and US variants.
+It is compatible with the C-2001, C-2003, C-2006, and C-2013 board revisions, both the European and American variants.
 Its compatible with the current control panels, as well as the original control panel released with the 2001 units.